NVIDIA/NeMo/tools/speech_dataset_processor/README.md

 ## Quick intro to Speech Dataset Processor

-* The steps to process a dataset are specified by a YAML file.
+* The steps to process a dataset are specified by a YAML config file.
-* YAML file contains a list of processor classes & the args to pass into the constructor.
+* The YAML config file contains a list of processor classes & the args to pass into the constructor.
 * Each processor class inputs an existing manifest (except for classes which create an 'initial' manifest from some external transcript file)  & outputs a modified version of the manifest.
 It may change other files in the process, e.g. resample audio.
 * To process a manifest, you need to list the chain of processors you wish to use.
 * If a processor is not included, you can make your own -> see more documation about that [here](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/tools/speech_data_explorer.html).

-## Config file layout
+## YAML config file layout
 A simplified version of an SDP file can be:

 ```yaml